davenonymous/ocrsdriver/README.md

 - This is currently unrestricted, i.e. you can export items using just a cable - and fast.
   I'll probably restricted this in the future to Interfaces and Export Buses, but for now it is what it is.
-- You can not request crafting jobs at the moment.
 - No Fluid export at the moment.

 ## Available Commands